 Student to Faculty Ratio

-At Bradley, the student to faculty ratio is an excellent 12 to 1.
-That's much better than the national average of 15 to 1.
-This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.
+The student to faculty ratio at Bradley is an impressive 12 to 1.
+That's quite good when you compare it to the national average of 15 to 1.
+This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.